AF-Github1/SlurmDocumentation/README.md

 # Use slurmd -C on your nodes to check the maximum resources a node can use for jobs

+Should look somewhat similar to this, values will depend on the machine

 ```

 PartitionName=debug Nodes=linux[1] Default=YES MaxTime=INFINITE State=UP